School library: Functions

-A school library functions as an opportunity for educators to work with librarians in support of a resource center for the students to be able to safely access the internet for both school work and interacting with each other.
-In her article "Tag!
-You're It!": Playing on the Digital Playground," Dianne de Las Casas discusses how today's youth is much more comfortable with technology than ever before and believes that "We need to advocate for regulations and laws that support education of young people rather than simply limiting their access to the Web."
+A school library is also a resource center for students to safely access the internet for schoolwork and social interaction.
+In her 2010 article "'Tag!
+You're It!': Playing on the Digital Playground", Dianne de Las Casas discussed how today's youth is much more comfortable with technology than ever before and believed that "We need to advocate for regulations and laws that support education of young people rather than simply limiting their access to the Web."